 However, the activities identified in this strategy can only help manage flood risk.
 It would not be possible, even if we were not in an era of austerity, to protect all households from any flood risk.
 Instead, efforts need to be made by all involved, organisations and householders alike to reduce flood risk in practical ways.
-Sometimes, this involves focussing not just on decreasing the probability of flooding but also its impact, making sure that properties and households can cope in the event of a serious flood.
+Sometimes, this involves focusing not just on decreasing the probability of flooding but also on addressing the impacts of flooding, making sure that properties and households can cope in the event of a serious flood.